 Whether you are a day care provider, teacher, babysitter or parent, these activities and tips can help you talk to

 More information available on the Department of Health's Keeping Babies Safe page.

 Building Blocks addresses current health topics.
-Healthy Ways to Family Fitness is its companion newsletter that can be copied and distributed to families at your childcare program.
+It includes a companion newsletter that can be copied and distributed to families at your childcare program.